 Heated goggles help ensure a fog-free ride

 Snowmobiling with fogged up goggles can damper a fun day out on the trails or backcountry.
 Not only is it annoying, but it’s also a significant safety risk if you can’t properly see what is ahead of you.
 To prevent moisture buildup resulting in blurry or blocked vision, many riders have explored using heated snowmobile goggles.
-Here are four of the best options available.

 2. Runner Up: 509 Kingpin Ignite Goggles

 To mix things up a bit we also threw in a heated visor option for those riders looking for full face helmet, and who want something more than a heated snowmobile goggle.
 The Ski-Doo BV2S Electric Helmet is sleek, sharp, and offers ultimate warmth while out riding or touring.
 It offers a dual lens, electric heated shield, and fog resistant mask system, in addition to a slide down sunshield.

 Can MX goggles work for riding my snowmobile?

 While snowmobile goggles and MX goggles utilize the same frame, the important difference is in the lens that is used.
 Snowmobile goggle lenses are double pained, meaning that there is an insulating layer in-between the two lenses that prevent fogging in cold temps.
 What’s even better about the goggles in this list is that they feature heated lenses to ensure that you don’t deal with snow accumulation and fogging.